PMOS/PCOS Dietitian, Evidence-Based, Weight-Inclusive Nutrition for Polyendocrine Metabolic Ovarian Syndrome (formerly known as PCOS)

 Our Approach: Honoring Both Your Hormones and Your Relationship with Food

-We work with each PCOS client individually to find an approach to eating that supports their hormonal health and aligns with their values, culture, and life.
+We work with each PMOS client individually to find an approach to eating that supports their hormonal health and aligns with their values, culture, and life.
 We do not prescribe rigid meal plans or eliminate entire food groups without clinical justification.
-We draw on the principles of intuitive eating, weight-inclusive care, and the latest evidence in PCOS and nutrition science to develop strategies that are both effective and sustainable.
+We draw on the principles of intuitive eating, weight-inclusive care, and the latest evidence in PMOS and nutrition science to develop strategies that are both effective and sustainable.

-PCOS Dietitian, In-Person & Telehealth Appointments
+PMOS/PCOS Dietitian, In-Person & Telehealth Appointments